deedeepratiwi/Kaggle_Titanic/README.md

 In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

 Dataset: [Link](https://www.kaggle.com/competitions/titanic/data)

+## Step by Step

+**Exploratory Data Analysis**
+* Filling missing values
+* Data visualization
+**Feature Engineering**
+* Turn continuous numerical columns into categorical columns
+* Binnings
+* Create dummies
+**Feature Selection**
+* Use sklearn RFECV for feature selection
+**Model Selection**
+* Use GridSearch CV for three models: Logistic Regression, K-Nearest Neighbors, and Random Forest **Model Training**
+* Train model using the best model and selected features

+For this competition, this solution got accuracy score of 0.77272 on Kaggle leaderboard.